Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-RFC-data-collection-and-data-schema-for-admin-panel.md

 ## Administrator login

-- It will have a unique login view for both types of administrators. for instance: → [bookingsystem.com/admin](http://bookingsystem.com/admin)
+- It will have a unique login view for both types of administrators.
+For instance: → [bookingsystem.com/admin](http://bookingsystem.com/admin)
 - It is recommended that it can only be accessed through the url so that other users have no way of seeing it. (not links to it)

 **Data for login**